shkevin/KML/README.rst

 About The Project
 -----------------

-The KML tool was developed for streaming machine learning (ML), and is implemented in C++11 and Python.
+The KML tool was developed for streaming machine/online learning (ML), and is implemented in C++11 and Python.
 The core framework was developed in C++ in order to achieve high performance, while Python is exposed through Cython compilation.
 Python was used in order to be easily adopted by